Open letter from the Club Coach

 - To help each member experience personal growth and achievement as well as be of service to others.

-Meetings are held every Tuesday from 4:00-8:00 pm September through May.
+Meetings are held every other Tuesday from 4:00-8:00 pm September through May.

 Parents, experienced students, and NCFCA alumni share the responsibility of teaching and coaching all of the speech and debate events.
 At least one parent from each family must be present and active at each meeting.
 Having parents actively involved every week will help the club be an effective learning community and not just a weekly class (which would have minimal benefit to your student).

 Student Leadership: Officers in the student leadership are responsible for specific club functions.
 See the Curriculum section for list of offices.

 Parent Board of Directors: Ensures quality training, encourages Christ-like behavior and helps student officers develop and reach goals.